wp-plugins/addfreestats/readme.txt

-[AddFreeStats](http://www.addfreestats.com/) Analytics offers one of the best real-time website analytics tool using the latest technologies.And it's free!
+AddFreeStats Analytics offers one of the best real-time website analytics tool using the latest technologies.
+Free!

 == Description ==

 Easy to install and use!
 Get amazing information about your website traffic!
 Analyze your visitor behavior and understand how to improve your website content.

 [AddFreeStats Analytics](http://www.addfreestats.com/) offers you two real-time reports continuously updated.
-The dashboard displays your website metrics into a single page.
+The real-time dashboard displays your website metrics into a single page.
 The “Right now” report allows you to monitor the current activity on your website.

 **Real-Time Analytics Reporting:**
 With LiveDisplay technology, AddFreeStats provides real-time reporting.
 Your website data are tracked immediately and the reports continuously updated.